 An assessment cannot be completed by the proposed supervisor unless that person is already the applicant’s primary supervisor at the time of application or has been their primary supervisor in the past.

 One of the three referees must be at arm’s length (see Application Guide-Task 8).

 Subject matter eligibility (research area) Reminder

 The onus is on the applicant and their proposed supervisor to carefully consider which selection committee should review the application.
 For more details, please consult the Application Guide-Task 6.
 If there is uncertainty, please send an email to firstname.lastname@example.org with a one-page summary of the proposed research, and Banting staff will provide clarification.

 Given the competitive nature of the Banting PDF program and its role as a premier postdoctoral program in Canada, it is very important that institutions clearly outline the support that will be provided to the applicant.
 The supervisor should explain how this support goes above and beyond what is offered to regular postdoctoral researchers.
 Furthermore, the support should be reasonable and appropriate to the institution and should meet the applicant’s needs and the requirements of the proposed research.

 Task 10 of the application guide provides instructions for this document.

-Fellows must complete the Banting End of Award Report, which includes follow-up questions to confirm whether the support outlined in the application was granted to the fellow during their award.
+Postdoctoral researchers must complete the Banting End of Award Report, which includes follow-up questions to confirm whether the support outlined in the application was granted to them during their award.